 Summer Internships in Japan

-As a result of a partnership between Berea College and the Kiyosato Educational Experiment Project (KEEP) since 2014, Berea students has had the opportunity to spend a summer working at a diverse non-profit in rural Yamanashi Prefecture, located just a few hours’ travel west of Tōkyō, Japan.
+As a result of a partnership between Berea College and the Kiyosato Educational Experiment Project (KEEP) since 2014, Berea students have had the opportunity to spend a summer working at a diverse non-profit in rural Yamanashi Prefecture, located just a few hours’ travel west of Tōkyō, Japan.
 This is a great way in which to fulfill the College’s Active Learning Experience (ALE) requirement.
 Because KEEP internships are subsidized by the generous support of the American Committee for KEEP, a non-College source of funding, participation in KEEP internships does not disqualify students from receiving funding for study abroad from the College, either before or after interning at KEEP.

 What is KEEP?